FlyTechVideos/DeadPixelSimulator/README.md

 - Want to change the data in properties?
 Open [_Packager.cs](./_Packager.cs) and adapt the values on the top of the file.
 - Want to change the icon?
 The script literally just takes **DeadPixel.ico**.
 Replace that with whatever you want and run the compiler script again.
 Note: Must be a valid .ico file.
 Just renaming a .png to .ico will not work.
 - Want to change the generated filename?
 You can either change the name in Compiler.ps1 or ... hear me out ... just rename the output file.

+### Final Remarks

+This thing is not destructive, not a virus, not malware.
+It's a little joke program.
+However you are responsible for what you are doing with it.
+Follow the instructions and stay safe.
+Take care.